naivary/bowl/README.md

   bw := bowl.New(0, newFn)

   // get an object from
-  // the pool.
+  // the bowl.
 If tehere are none newFn
   // will be used to create one
   i := bw.Get()

   // worker is doing some work
   worker(i)

-  // return i back into the pool
+  // return `i` back to the bowl
-  // after worker is done with i bw.Return(i)
+  // after worker is done with the work bw.Return(i)
 }
 ```